-- Commit to really engage with what persons in need have shared with you, about their housing challenges. - Make plans to connect persons in need with housing programs and services in the community. - Familiarize yourself with at least one government, legal, social or medical support program that relates to housing.
+- Make plans to connect persons in need with housing programs and services in the community. - Familiarize yourself with at least one government, legal, social or medical support program that relates to housing.
 If you are not familiar with one, ask your local Housing Champion for ideas.
-Carry this contact information with you on every visit in case you need it. - to the bread that nourishes it adds the visit that consoles, the advice that enlightens, the friendly shake of the hand that lifts up the sinking courage...
+Carry this contact information with you on every visit in case you need it. - Walk alongside persons in need as they make connections with outside resources, to ensure that they are able to access and benefit from the resources. - Make your referrals more effective.
+Gather more information from the centre or program (like the name of the contact person, the information they'll need from people who use their services, their hours of operation, etc.) so you can share this information with the people you visit.
+Check in regularly with them to see if they have made contact with the centre or program, and if they have faced any barriers.